 We do not treat patients below the age of 18 years of age.

 Healing is better if patients refrain from or quit smoking.

+Before a lip reduction procedure, you will be required to have a consultation with one of the surgeons.
 The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the lip reduction procedure with your surgeon, and ask any relevant questions you may have.

 The surgeon will:

 - Take a focused history and examine you

 - Take your needs and preferences into account when deciding on the most appropriate treatment option for you

 Types of lip reduction

 All our facial plastic surgeons are highly experienced in performing lip reduction surgery on patients with a wide range of ethnicities.